cloudfoundry-attic/cf-syslog-drain-release/README.md

 This component manages the connections to external log storage systems and enforces a hard limit of 500 streams.
-Since each syslog-drain creates 2 streams to provide a highly available stream distribution.
-Therefore we recomend the folowing metric and formula to determine number of aapters and allow for headroom for new bindings.
+Since each syslog-drain creates 2 streams to provide a highly available stream distribution we recomend the folowing metric and formula to determine number of aapters and allow for headroom for new bindings.

 ```